-The due date and penalty structure for "large" plans is the same as for "midsize" plans except that the early due date for the flat-rate premium under the existing regulation is retained, along with the related "safe harbor" penalty rules.
-However, there is a change in the "safe harbor" rules to accommodate the unlikely event that a plan might be in the small-plan category for one year but in the large-plan category for the next year.
+The due date and penalty structure for "large" plans would be the same as for "mid-size" plans except that the early due date for the flat-rate premium under the existing regulation would be retained, along with the related "safe harbor" penalty rules.
+However, there would be a change in the "safe harbor" rules to accommodate the unlikely event that a plan might be in the small-plan category for one year but in the largeplan category for the next year.
 Under §§ 4007.8(f) and (g)(2)(ii) of the existing premium payment regulation, a plan may be entitled to safe harbor relief if its flat-rate filing is consistent with its reported participant count for the prior plan year, even if the reported count is later determined to be wrong.
-But under the new rules, a plan that is small for one year and large for the next year will not have to report its participant count for the first year until after the flat-rate due date for the second year.
+But under the new rules, a plan that is small for one year and large for the next year would not have to report its participant count for the first year until after the flat-rate due date for the second year.
 Thus, to get the benefit of these special safe-harbor rules, a plan in such circumstances would have to make its final filing for the first year two months before it was due.
-To alleviate this problem, the rule provides safe-harbor relief for any plan whose flat-rate due date for the plan year preceding the premium payment year is later than the large-plan flat-rate due date for the premium payment year.
+To alleviate this problem, PBGC proposes to provide safe-harbor relief for any plan whose flat-rate due date for the plan year preceding the premium payment year is later than the large-plan flat-rate due date for the premium payment year.
 Due Date Table